pretix/pretix-docs/docs/guides/payment/index.md

 Check the box next to "Enable payment method".
 Then scroll to the bottom of the page and click :btn:Save:.

-If any mandatory information hasn't been filled out yet, the webpage will notify you.
+If any mandatory information is still missing, the page will notify you.
 Fill out all the mandatory information and click :btn:Save: again.
 The corresponding payment method should now show up in your online shop.